Exploring the World from the American West

 Such are my interests and my motivations.
 (Who wouldn't care about these things?)
 Such is how to understand my activities.
 This is an answer to the question "What do you do?"
 This is an answer to the question, not "what do you do for a living," but "what do you do with living?"

 Like others I have a job, and I am a high school graduate.
 I had other academic experiences, long ago.
 I studied the physical sciences; it might have been biological sciences.
-But I do not define myself by a high school, or by a job title, or by having done time at some university or other.
+But I do not define myself by a job title, or by a high school, or by having done time at some university or other.
 I am happy to say I attended the excellent Wooden Boat School in Maine during two summers.
 You can say I am a graduate of the Wooden Boat School.

-I have done some interesting things.
+So if "what do you do" is a poorly focused question, what is my story?
+I have had the good fortune to have done some interesting things.
 My family has turned out very well, but I can only take perhaps a little credit for that and I thank them greatly.
 I excavated the grave of a high Saxon nobleman in England.
 I have contributed to understanding the pyramids of the Old Kingdom of Egypt, my work which shall last the longest.
 I initiated the first experimental programming to make "point" public weather forecasts from numerical weather prediction model output files, which led to the point forecast tools in the National Weather Service web pages today.
-I have designed two sail cruising yachts and a day sailer, and built the day sailer.
+I have designed two sail cruising yachts and two day sailers, and built the day sailers.
 I restored one of Pete Culler's "good little skiffs."
 I can make good biscuits, and cheese souffle.
-Ici on parle un peu Francais.
-I know my way around a few cities and museums in Europe and the US, and I can drive on the wrong side of the road with standard shift.
-I can recognize and name all the native trees of the southern Rocky Mountains, and know something about the geology there, tho' western geology alone is a life-long dedicated vocation.
+I know my way around a few cities and museums in Europe and the US, and I have seen Die Lustige Witwe at Volksoper Wien.
+I can recognize and name all the native trees of the southern Rocky Mountains, and know something about the geology there, though western geology is a full-time, life-long, dedicated vocation.
 I have given paid history talks from Washington to Indiana.
+I was lead speaker at a science meeting in Portugal in 2014.
 I like to make photographs, and to write.
-I have published several papers in history journals, including the Cambridge Archaeological Journal, and I write articles about historical and scientific topics and post some of them on my web site.
-I can hum the tunes from that infernal nonsense Pinafore.
+I have published several papers in history journals, including the Cambridge Archaeological Journal.

 As for work, I started by making a hash of the career I trained for, being too immature then, and not being smart enough and not driven enough by common ambitions, ever.
 Since then I worked as a programmer in weather data for 17 years, and in solid earth geophysics for the past 10 years.
 The sum 27 does not account for everything.